The Coolest Things to Do in Barcelona Now

 Below the airy, sophisticated SOFIA Hotel is its darker alter ego: Zuu, a sultry dinner theater and burlesque-style nightclub.
 The subterranean den is done up with red velvet seating areas and a color scheme of deep black, violet, and gold.
 The staged cabaret show is coordinated with each course: small starters are playfully called sparks of desire, and entrees have names like Lust for Life (sea bass ceviche) or Kill Bill (ox steak tartare).
 After the dinner-show, the Zuu transforms into a nightclub with live music and craft cocktails, such as the 7 Deadly Sins.

 Sagrada Família.
 Parc Güell.
 Casa Batlló.
 You can’t go to Barcelona and not marvel at Antoni Gaudí’s iconic architectural masterpieces.
-And now, after three years of restoration, there’s another wonder to see.
-Opened in November 2017, Casa Vicens is a 130-year-old house that was Gaudí’s first design.
+After three years of restoration, there’s another wonder to see: Casa Vicens, a 130-year-old house that was Gaudí’s first design.
 An Andorran bank bought the four-story property and did extensive renovations to bring the UNESCO World Heritage site back to its original glory.
 Take a tour to see the Catalan architect’s signature style: teal-and-orange ceramic tile façades, an organic nature-oriented design, and ornate ceilings painted with trompe l’oeil images of flora and fauna.

 TOUR TO BOOK: On this Gaudí tour and local art workshop, you’ll visit several of the architect’s most important works as a professional art historian provides context and background.
 After, use his style as inspiration as you craft your own mosaics in his trencadís technique under the guidance of a local artisan.

 This shopping center in the intersection of Gran Via and Avinguda Diagonal has been a major retail hub since it first opened in 1995.
-But thanks to a renovation completed last year, it’s even better than before.
 Here, you’ll find more than 130 brand-name stores, an eight-screen cinema, and a food hall called El Mercat, which specializes in Catalan cuisine and Spanish tapas.
 However, the coolest part may arguably be the mall’s architecture and design.
 Its layout is a nod to urban planner Ildefons Cerdà, who drew Barcelona’s grid in the 19th century, and its public spaces feel like the streets of the glam Eixample neighborhood.
 A set of towering colorful structures at each entrance add to the fun atmosphere.

-With seven hotels opened just last year and many more to come in 2019, famed designer Ian Schrager is on a mission.
-But perhaps the buzziest debut is his Barcelona EDITION, just steps from the cathedral and Santa Caterina Market in the trendy El Born neighborhood.
-The 100-room building follows in the footsteps of his other ultra-luxe properties, offering a sprawling rooftop cocktail lounge and saltwater plunge pool, a chic lobby bar, and two restaurants.
+Just steps from the cathedral and Santa Caterina Market in the trendy El Born neighborhood, the Barcelona EDITION follows in the footsteps of famed designer Ian Schrager’s other ultra-luxe properties, offering a sprawling rooftop cocktail lounge and saltwater plunge pool, a chic lobby bar, and two restaurants.
 Touching on Catalan culture, Schrager incorporated priceless furniture designed by Salvador Dalí and Antoni Gaudí throughout the main areas of the hotel, contrasted by contemporary fixtures like a striking sapphire blue Eric Schmitt chandelier.
 These style notes continue in the guest rooms, which are done up with walnut wall paneling, Spanish leather headboards, and white oak herringbone parquet floors.